xvdp/dok/README.md

 # dok
-## nested Dockerfile for remote multiuser development
+## Nested Dockerfile for remote multiuser development
-### images for torch develoment with cuda

-Docker images created here are meant to be used as a stack avoiding env passing in docker multistage.
-A baseimage can be passed into every new image.

-WIP: requires netowrk validation and could benefit from some local caching.
+This project is a stack of Docker image shells for multiuser development.
+OS and cuda are passed as baseimage at build time.
+Adding or replacing projects is modular.

+To note: for deployment a ligher image with exact control of versions is preferred.

 ```
 ARG baseimage